Estimated reading time: 14 minutes

-If you’re still smoking and you’re after some first-hand tips on how to switch to vaping in 2021, then this guide is for you.
+If you’re currently smoking and you’re after some first-hand tips on how to start vaping in 2021, then this smoker’s guide is for you.

 When it comes to deciding whether to switch from smoking to vaping, it’s worth asking yourself what your motivations are.